-associates.
-Average revenues per lawyer in our sample equals \$227,000.
-We estimate that they would be \$175,000 if the division of labor were arbitrary.
-This estimate is robust in the sense that changing the estimate of θ by plus or minus one standard error implies changes in this estimate of less than 1%.
-From Table 5, vertical specialization associated with hierarchies increases productivity in the U.S. legal services industry by at least 30%.
-This ranges considerably across offices.
+Table 4 reports the results of this analysis.
+We include offices with and without associates in the analysis, though of course the returns to hierarchy are zero for offices Average revenues per lawyer in our sample equal \$227,000. without associates.
+We estimate that they would be at most \$175,000 if the division of labor were arbitrary.
+This estimate is robust in the sense that changing the estimate of θ by plus or minus one standard error implies changes in this amount of less than 1%.
+From Table 4, vertical specialization associated with hierarchies increases productivity in the U.S. legal services industry by at least 30%.
+Our estimates indicate that this ranges considerably across offices.
 We calculated the distribution of the percentage increase across offices (weighted by the number of lawyers).
 The 90th percentile is 58%; the median is 26%.
-The final column in Table 5 reports analogous estimates for the $\theta=1$ case - no coordination costs associated with hierarchical production.
-These estimates imply that revenues per lawyer, holding constant the matching between lawyers and between clients and firms, would increase to about \$280,000, implying that coordination costs prevent lawyers from achieving about 1/2 of the potential gains from vertical specialization.
+The final column in Table 4 reports analogous estimates for the $\theta = 1$ case - no coordination costs associated with hierarchical production.
+These estimates imply that revenues per lawyer, holding constant the matching between lawyers and between clients and firms, would increase to about \$280,000, implying that lawyers are able to achieve at least half of the potential gains from vertical specialization.